exercism/problem-specifications/exercises/knapsack/description.md

 Note that Bob can take only one of each item.

 All values given will be strictly positive.
-Items will be represented with a weight and value each.
+Items will be represented as a list of items.
+Each item will have a weight and value.

 For example: